Taxable and non-taxable entities

 Taxation of dividends

-Dividends received by a Cyprus resident company are generally exempt from taxation in Cyprus if they are received from a foreign entity in which the Cyprus entity owns more than 1 percent of its share capital.
+Dividends received by a Cyprus resident company are generally exempt from taxation in Cyprus if they are received from a foreign entity.

 The exemption does not apply where the foreign entity: